American Food Stories

 Why we’re doing this

-- Consider the nature of food archives
+- Consider the fragility, limitations, and value of food archives

-- Document NM food history
+- Document “everyday” food history

 - Participate and reflect on a collaborative public history project